 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Aircraft Mechanics and Service Technicians job description, Aircraft Mechanics and Service Technicians salary, Aircraft Mechanics and Service Technicians information, what is the job of an Aircraft Mechanic and Service Technician like, pros and cons about Aircraft Mechanics and Service Technicians, colleges and universities for Aircraft Mechanics and Service Technicians, is Aircraft Mechanics and Service Technicians the right career for me, Medium careers to get into, careers in Trades and Services
+Aircraft Mechanics job description, Aircraft Mechanics salary, Aircraft Mechanics information, what is the job of an Aircraft Mechanic and Service Technician like, pros and cons about Aircraft Mechanics and Service Technicians, colleges and universities for Aircraft Mechanics and Service Technicians, is Aircraft Mechanics and Service Technicians the right career for me, careers in Trades and Services